-All too often the Kelverion team hear that businesses are trying to deliver more services with less resource, all whilst meeting tight Service Level Agreements.
-There are many automation use cases to relieve this pressure and this article explores the top 5 use case examples driving automation adoption within service management.
+All too often, the Kelverion team hear that businesses are trying to deliver more services with less resource, all whilst meeting tight Service Level Agreements.
+There are many automation use cases to relieve this pressure, and this article explores the six use case examples driving automation adoption within service management.

 Joiners, Movers & Leavers (JML) is one of the most painful tasks for overloaded service desks to process.
 The creation of accounts for new employees or temporary workers, adjusting access for users moving roles and terminating IT accounts for those departing your business, are labour intensive activities which require senior staff who have the necessary systems access and expertise to perform.